raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DSO request messages sent by the server with a nonzero MESSAGE ID field elicit a response from the client.

-A DSO request message (QR=0) with a zero MESSAGE ID field MUST NOT elicit a response.
+A DNS request message (QR=0) with a zero MESSAGE ID field MUST NOT elicit a response.

 The namespaces of 16-bit MESSAGE IDs are disjoint in each direction.
 For example, it is **not** an error for both client and server to send a request